indico/indico-user-docs/user_guide/room_booking.md

 Click on “view” for more details about the room, or click on “\(PRE-\)book”, and you will be directed to the page that allows you to book the room, just like we have seen before.

 A "Check conflicts" button is also available on this view, as there might be existing bookings done by others during the period you defined.

-Conflict management is explained later in this document.
+If your booking conflicts with others, you have two options:

+* In general, it is better to resolve conflicts manually: by changing dates, hours or maybe trying another room.
+* The alternative is to automatically book everything except conflicting days.
+This may be useful if you do long-term, recurring booking, for example, _whole year, every week_.
+Imagine everything looks perfect, except for several weeks when the room is not available.
+In this case check the 'skip conflicting dates' option to book everything except problematic dates.

 Another type of search you can do is searching the bookings instead of the room based on certain criteria.
 To do this, click on “Search bookings“ on the left banner.